-Tomorrow the second novel in the Actors and Angels Series will be re-released.
+The second novel in the Actors and Angels Series is not like your usual sequel.

 The idea for the plot of the second book came from the first – I know that’s stating the obvious, but bear with me.
 The first book takes place in The Limelight Quarter, which is the theatre district of the Afterlife.
 One of the plays that is performed in that book centres around a heterosexual couple and a younger man.
 A warlock has placed the spell of lust on all three, confusing them as they come to terms with their desires.

 “What a great idea for a book,” I thought.

 There was a whole year between when the first book in the series was originally contracted to Charles River Press, to when they were considering its release.
 So with all that time I did something odd for a sequel.
 I took the plot from that play and made it the plot of book two.

 In this second novel, the lovers from the first book are reincarnated.
 Yes, I know this sounds odd, but there is a chapter in the first where Allan sees his next life, so its not too much of a stretch for readers who have entered this world.
 Anyway, Allan and Warwick are now Adam and Wade.
 They are middle aged and both fascinated with a young man named Mannix.

 Stills from the Book Trailer for Drama Queens and Adult Themes